Affiq/Gamelog/MainMenu/Readme.md

 <h2> Creating a Listener for our State </h2>

 The first thing to do is to create the String Value object and reference it.
-Once done, we can connect the StringValue.Changed event and then pass a function or execute a block responsible for the UI visibilities.
+Once done, we will need to create a LocalScript.
+We can connect the StringValue.Changed event and then pass a function or execute a block responsible for the UI visibilities.
 The StringValue will be referred to as our Screen State from here on.

 ```
 local CurrentScreenRef = script.Parent            -- Object to listen for changes on